frankshearar/Home/Support-package-renames.md

 ![image](https://user-images.githubusercontent.com/737941/79152134-83dff580-7d80-11ea-9948-8b94802fe84f.png)

-If you chose a single `New package`, the message on the "Display Package" page will read:

-	This package has been renamed
+If you chose a single `New package`, the message on the "Display Package" page will read: `This package has been renamed`.

-If you choose multiple `New package`s, the message on the "Display Package" page will read:

-	This package has been renamed or split into new packages
+If you choose multiple `New package`s, the message on the "Display Package" page will read: `This package has been renamed or split into new packages`.

-Note that this message only appears on the renamed package.
+    **NOTE**: This message only appears on the renamed package.
 The new packages' "Display Package" page won't say anything!

+Below the `Additional Details` section is the free-form text provided by the package author.
+If no text was provided, the `Additional Details` section will be hidden.

-### Popularity Transfer
+### Popularity Transfers
 Today, packages receive a popularity score based off their total downloads.
 These popularity scores influence search rankings: a package with a higher popularity score is more likely to be a top result.

 Renamed packages will transfer a percentage of their downloads equally between the replacements that have `Transfer Popularity` checked.
 In other words, the replacement packages will have increased popularity scores.
 On the other hand, the renamed package will have a decreased popularity score.
 This transfer only affects popularity scoring, NuGet.org and Visual Studio will display packages' original downloads.